blackinai/blackinai-original-webpage/README.md

  - Add md file to `_posts` folder, date for order (oldest at top)
  - include yaml front matter

+    ---
     title: will display in the menu
     bg: back ground color, plain names ae as defined in yaml, otherwise use html name
     color: text color
     emph: color of headings
+    ---

-Speakers are a collection, to add
+Speakers are a collection, to add:
  - create a markdown file named after the speaker
- - add yaml front matter as ciira-maina
+ - add yaml front matter as below
- - name image same as the md file up to extension
+ - name image same as the md file up to extension add it to `img/` directory
+ - the `layout: speaker` line should be included as is, that tells jekyll how to process the `.md` file for inclusion elsewhere

+    ---
+    layout: speaker
+    display: Name as to be displayed on page
+    img: image name with extenstion (that must be in img dir)
+    ---